antonhalim/d3-bubble-chart-bk-002-public/README.md

   * Exit: removes items from a document when the data is no longer relevant/needed

 ### Getting Started
-* We're going to make a [bubble chart](http://bl.ocks.org/mbostock/4063269) representing fake data for beverage popularity.
+* You're going to make a [bubble chart](http://bl.ocks.org/mbostock/4063269) representing fake data for beverage popularity.
+* Run `brew install casperjs --devel` from your terminal.
+CasperJS will be used for automated visual testing.
+* Write your JavaScript code in `bubble-chart/bubble.js` and alter HTML in `bubble-chart/index.html'.
+The rest of the folders are for the testing suite, so don't worry about them too much.
+If you're curious, check out the [PhantomCSS repo](https://github.com/Huddle/PhantomCSS).
 * Require the D3 library in `index.html`.
 Here's the url: `http://d3js.org/d3.v3.min.js`.
 * Below the code where you require the D3 library, require the JavaScript file where you will be implementing the visualizations.
 In the case of this lab, that file is called `bubble.js`.
 * To make sure you required the file properly, type `typeof BEVERAGES` into your browser's console.
 You should get "object" returned.
 If it returns "undefined", you probably didn't require the file correctly.
 * In you're browser's console, type `BEVERAGES`.
 * Still in the console, type `BEVERAGES[0]`.
 * Compare `BEVERAGES[0]` and `BEVERAGES[1]`.
 How are they simliar?
 How are they different?
-* The first step of D3 is to make an svg element in the page.
+* The first step of D3 is to make an SVG element in the page.
 Define a new variable in `bubble.js` called `svg`.
-Set it equal to `d3.select('body')`.
-You're then going to append an SVG element to `svg` by calling `.append('svg')` on it.
+Set it equal to `d3.select('.bubble-chart')`.
+You're then going to append an SVG element by calling `.append('svg')` on it.
 Make sure the height and the width are 800.
 Your variable definition should look something like the code below:

 ```javascript
 var svg = d3.select('.bubble-chart')